You are about to leave the Femibion website and will be redirected to an external supplier/partner website. Would you like to proceed?

 If you smoke, get help to quit now as smoking during pregnancy has been linked to a range of problems, from miscarriage to low birth weight.
 You should also avoid alcohol as it can have serious negative effects on the physical and mental development of an unborn baby.
 Alcohol passes through the bloodstream from the mother to the unborn baby, and because the baby’s liver function isn’t yet fully developed, the alcohol stays for much longer in their body.

 *Taking a folic acid supplement increases maternal folate level.
-A low level of folate in the pregnant mother is one of the risk factors in the development of neural tube defects in the developing fetus.
+A low level of folate in the pregnant mother is one of the risk factors in the development of neural tube defects in the developing foetus.
 Therefore it is recommended that women should take a 400µg supplement of folic acid daily over a period of at least one month before and up to three months after conception.
 Low maternal folate status as an important risk factor for neural tube defects has been scientifically proven.
 Other factors, such as hereditary factors, can also increase the risk of neural tube defect.